1AMTEDDY/devops/Devops/TERRAFORM/Azurerm_Templates/AKS-CLUSTER/Terraform/README.md

 TODO: Guide users through getting your code up and can talk about:
 1. Installation process:
 Edit to your taste the values for each template as required
-2.	aks dependencies:
-You need to provision key-vault and storage first for terraform backend.
-Please refer to the repo and provision using the powershell scripts

-# Build and Test
+# Build and Test Locallly
  To authenticate with Azure:
 run commands in your terminal
 'az login'

-INSTALL TERRAFORM:
+# INSTALL TERRAFORM:
-'brew tap hashicorp/tap'
+1. 'brew tap hashicorp/tap'
-'brew install hashicorp/tap/terraform'
+2. 'brew install hashicorp/tap/terraform'
-'brew update'
+3. 'brew update'
-'brew upgrade hashicorp/tap/terraform'
+4. 'brew upgrade hashicorp/tap/terraform'

-TEST CHANGES:
+# TEST CHANGES:
-'terraform init'
+1. 'terraform init'
-'terraform plan'
+2. 'terraform plan'
-'terraform apply'
+3. 'terraform apply'

-ON AZURE DEVOPS:
+# ON AZURE DEVOPS:
-create your service principle to connect your pipeline to azure
+1. create your service principle to connect your pipeline to azure

-use the powershell script found in the repo to create keyvault and storage for the terraform backend
+2. TERRAFORM dependencies:
+You need to provision key-vault and storage first for terraform backend.
+Please refer to the repo and provision using the powershell scripts

-don't forget to create your auto.tfvars in order to input your variables while the pipeline is running
+3. don't forget to create your auto.tfvars in order to input your variables while the pipeline is running

-Use pipeline yml and follow instructions commented out in the yml file to deploy each module independently.
+4. Use pipeline yml and follow instructions commented out in the yml file to deploy each module independently.

 #Deploy